Food shortage: Stakeholders seek thriving environment for biotechnology

-This was noted at a Biosafety and Biotechnology sensitisation workshop for North Central farmers and agricultural extension agents in Abuja on Thursday.
+The stakeholders spoke at a Biosafety and Biotechnology Sensitisation Workshop for North Central farmers and Agricultural Extension Agents in Abuja on Thursday.

-The Director General of the National Biotechnology Development Agency (NABDA), Professor Abdulahi Mustapha in his presentation, said population growth has placed greater demand on land, water, forests, minerals and energy resources as food production does not match the population growth rate.
+The Director-General of National Biotechnology Development Agency (NABDA), Professor Abdulahi Mustapha in his presentation, said population growth has placed greater demand on land, water, forests, minerals and energy resources as food production does not match population growth rate.

 Professor Mustapha said the world population will rise to 9.5 billion by 2050 and a quarter of the population will be in Africa.